CamilleDang/proj5/README.md

 <img width="500" src="epoch20class.png">

-As we can see, the class-conditioned UNet improves with successive epochs in , and implementing classifier free guidance allows the UNet to produce digits that look slightly different from the MNIST dataset.
-The results do start to get a bit thicker by Epoch 20.
+As we can see, the class-conditioned UNet improves with successive epochs, and implementing classifier free guidance allows the UNet to produce digits that look slightly different from the MNIST dataset.
+The results do get thicker and smoother with more and more epochs, and by Epoch 20, the results are maybe a bit too thick.

 ## Reflections

 Overall, this project was really fun, interactive, and challenging!
 I learned a lot about diffusion models and generative models.
 Very cool stuff!